blutorange/BPMNspector/README.md

 * Update all dependencies to their latest versions.
   * The original project used outdated dependencies, some of which have changed their package name.

+## Javax / Jakarta

+Currently, this still uses the javax namespace for compatibility.
+Will soon be updated to the jakarta namespace.

 ## Usage

 See also https://github.com/uniba-dsg/BPMNspector, but briefly: